 The greatest gift.

 So today I want to thank the people of Maine, the Patriots of Maine, for showing me that patriotism isn’t just one week in July, or Memorial day, or Labor Day, or on September 11.
-Being a patriot is everyday.
+True patriotism is a way of life.
 So let’s dust off Old Glory and fly her with pride.

-Renea Winchester is the award-winning author of In the Garden with Billy: Lessons About Life, Love & Tomatoes and Stress-free Marketing: Practical Advice for the Newly Published Author.
-In 2014, Mercer University Press will release: Farming, Friends & Friend Bologna Sandwiches.
+Renea Winchester is the award-winning author of Farming, Friends and Fried Bologna Sandwiches (Mercer University Press).
+In the Garden with Billy: Lessons About Life, Love & Tomatoes and Stress-free Marketing: Practical Advice for the Newly Published Author.
 She loves hearing from you.
 Visit her website at reneawinchester.com or follow her on Twitter at Reneawinchester